FidelusAleksander/ghcertified/content/questions/admin/question-019.md

 ---
-question: "What is required for a user to authenticate with a managed user account?"
+question: "What is required for a user to authenticate with an Enterprise Managed Users account?"
 archetype: "questions"
 title: "Question 019"
 draft: false